-To safeguard both pupils and adults, a risk assessment in relation to the specific nature and implications of one to one work will be undertaken.
-Each assessment will take into account the individual needs of each pupil and will be reviewed regularly.
+To safeguard both pupils and adults, a risk assessment in relation to the specific nature and implications of one-to-one work will be undertaken.
+Each assessment will consider the individual needs of each pupil and will be reviewed regularly.

-Arranging to meet with pupils from the school away from the work premises is not be permitted unless the necessity for this is clear and approval is obtained from the Head teacher, the pupil and their parent.
+Arranging to meet with pupils from the school away from the work premises is not permitted unless the necessity for this is clear and approval is obtained from the Head teacher, the pupil and their parent.